 - Next add the cooked chickpeas and cook for about 10 minutes.
 And then add the vegetables (I use organic and retain the peel), herbs and salt to taste.
 Add raisins (soaked in water) if you prefer.

 - Let it simmer for about 20 minutes until all the ingredients are well cooked.

 - Add one to two teaspoons ghee in the end, right before serving.

 - Preheat the oven to 350 degrees F.

-- Prepare the Cauliflower couscous about 20 minutes before the Moroccan Lamb and Vegetable Stew is done*.
+- Prepare the cauliflower couscous about 20 minutes before the stew is done.